-Aetna considers orbital decompression surgery, eye muscle surgery and/or eyelid surgery medically necessary for members with severe Graves' ophthalmopathy (especially individuals with marked proptosis and optic neuropathy) when both of the following measures have not been successful:
+Aetna considers orbital decompression surgery, and eye muscle surgery or eyelid surgery (e.g., marginal myotomy of levator palpebrae muscle, lateral tarsal canthoplasty, mullerectomy (resection of the Müller muscle), eyelid spacer grafts, and recession of the lower eyelid retractors) medically necessary for members with severe Graves' ophthalmopathy (especially individuals with marked proptosis and optic neuropathy) when both of the following measures have not been successful:

 Note: According to available literature, surgical treatment should not be undertaken until stability of the thyroid-related orbitopathy (TRO) has been demonstrated.
 One of the advantages of waiting for stability of TRO is that some cosmetic problems may resolve or improve without intervention.
 Fat pad removal is commonly requested with surgery for exophthalmos and is generally cosmetic in nature, and therefore, is considered not medically necessary.